zcorleissen/documentation/source/api_v2_general_resources.rst

    $ ERROR

-Get both the replset infrastructure and the list of stats for a host.
+Get both the replset infrastructure and the list of stats for a host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash